heeyeon-im/heeyeon-im.github.io/projects.md

     </div>
     <div class="col-md-8 col-sm-12">
 Ensemble perception makes great intuitive sense.
 If we look around, we always find some redundancy and regularity in the real world images and scenes: Trees in a forest, blueberries in a bush, and buildings in a city, for example, are often seen as groups of similar but not identical objects.
 For most everyday needs, we may not need to store individuating information from these scenes.
 We can instead represent structures, patterns, and gists in a succinct and compact manner.
-My research has shown that such perceptual ability to represent ensemble statistics from complex visual scenes can allow the brain to "do more with less" in order to better understand and interact with the visual environment.
+My research has shown that such perceptual ability to represent ensemble statistics from complex visual scenes can allow the brain to "do more with less" and better understand and interact with visual environments.
 Ensemble perception is a crucial mechanism for coping with the limitations on visual processing, enhancing our cognitive abilities (e.g., remembering or making decisions) and action outcomes in many ways.
     </div>
   </div>
 </div>